Fitting tiles to your bathroom and kitchen is a practical choice that can make a room more attractive and durable.

 Some of the factors that will affect your tile fitting quote include:

 Style and design of tiling

 Plain tiles are going to be simpler to fit than elaborate patterned tiles, so expect to pay a little more if you want pattern tile fitting.

 The costs of tiling per square metre can increase if you want the pattern to continue around obstacles.
 Mosaic tiles used in bathrooms are fiddly to fit and are more expensive.

 Type of tiles

 The style, size and quality of the tiles you choose will affect your total tiling costs.
-If you are using a particularly expensive tile, then expect your tiler to take the time to treat them carefully and avoid breakages.
+If you are using a particularly expensive tile, then expect your tiler will more than likely take a little more time so as to treat them carefully and avoid breakages.

 The size of the area being tiled may have some bearing on cost, but more important is how easy it is to lay tiles.
 If your tiler has to cope with challenging conditions, uneven walls, sloping surfaces, tight spaces, this can cost more.